 - Cars Sold for Over $20 Million – The Most-Expensive Cars Ever

-- Cars Sold for $15 to $20 Million – All Italian but not only Ferraris
+- Cars Sold for $15 to $20 Million – Mostly Italian (but not only Ferraris) and a Brit

 - Cars Sold for $12 to $15 Million – including the most-expensive American car ever